mitthrawnuruodo/fed2-js2-shorts/Module 3/spa-vanilla-js-guide.md

 **What's happening:**
 - `AbstractView` is a base class that defines the structure all our views will follow.
+- The constructor now accepts a `params` parameter - this will contain URL parameters for views that need them (like the UserProfile view).
 - `setTitle()` updates the browser tab title.
 - `getHtml()` is an async method that returns the HTML content for the view.
 We make it async to support future enhancements like loading data from APIs.